fojanb/fojanb/README.md

  <I am Fojan, a self-motivated Frontend developer/> :point_right: 💻

-- ✌  Currently working on some React projects.
+- ✌  Currently working on some React projects
 - 🌱 Always learning ... and working as well
-- 💫 I like HTML, CSS, JS and React:)
+- 💫 I like HTML, CSS, JS and React
 - 🍬 Favorite themes in VScode : 'Slime'
 - 💌 How to reach me : fojanbabaali@gmail.com
 - 💜 My favorite font : "Source Code Pro"